adkein/vim-claude/README.md

 ## Features

 - **Visual Selection Integration**: Select any text in visual mode and send it to Claude with a custom prompt
-- **Async Processing with Progress Indicator**: Beautiful animated spinner shows progress while Claude thinks
+- **Async Processing with Progress Indicator**: Animated ASCII spinner shows progress while Claude thinks
 - **Flexible Output Options**:
   - Replace the selected text with Claude's response
   - Insert Claude's response below the selection